The Master of Science in Planning (MS Planning... Read more

 The University of Arizona and the School of Landscape Architecture and Planning is committed to creating and maintaining an environment free of discrimination.
-In support of this commitment, the University prohibits discrimination, including harassment and retaliation, based on a protected classification, including race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information.
+In support of this commitment, the university prohibits discrimination, including harassment and retaliation, based on a protected classification, including race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information.
 We are dedicated to inclusive excellence; the recognition and acceptance of the talents, worldviews, perceptions, cultures, and skills that diverse communities bring to the educational enterprise that can be harnessed to prepare students for leading, living, and working in a diverse world.

-- Planning Degree Information
+- Curriculum and Degree Information

 - Admissions, Costs & Financial Aid